How to Hire an Engineer for 40 Year Recertification Inspection

 Your building has difficulties and needs upkeep because it is a 40-year-old structure, which is to be expected.
 Consequently, during the 40-year structural assessment, the engineer may discover issues like cracked concrete, water leaks, redundant wiring, etc.

 Thankfully, Broward and Miami-Dade counties give you 180 days to make the required changes and solve the issues.
-Your home will be ready for recertification once you’ve taken care of the problems and upgraded, including waterproofing, concrete repair, and concrete restoration.
+Once you’ve addressed the problems and upgraded, including waterproofing, concrete repair, and concrete restoration, your home will be ready for recertification.

 What are the consequences if you fail to comply with recertification requirements?

-You must understand that being the building owner of the association member, it will be your responsibility to ensure the 40 year recertification happens well within the deadline.
-Now, should you fail to manage and get the building recertification done within the mentioned time frame, you are subjected to a Civil Violation Notice that the county will issue.
-Unfortunately, this can cause you to pay penalties up to $10,510 and even the enforcement cost that the county has incurred.
+You must understand that as the association member’s building owner, it will be your responsibility to ensure the 40-year recertification happens within the deadline.
+If you fail to manage and complete the building recertification within the mentioned time frame, you will be subjected to a Civil Violation Notice that the county will issue.
+Unfortunately, this can cause you to pay penalties of up to $10,510 and even the enforcement cost that the county has incurred.

 Additionally, failing to get a time-bound 40-year recertification inspection can allow the county to get you to evacuate your building or even destroy it.
 These are precisely the reasons why you should never fail to get the 40 year recertification done within the mentioned timeline, and also remember the local codes for building maintenance and supervision.